6 Ways You Should be Marketing Your Pest Control Business

 If you’ve been relying on word of mouth advertising for your pest control business, or you’d like to assess your current marketing efforts, it might be time to step up your marketing game.
 But where do you begin?

-Before you get started, you need to know what value you are providing to your customers.
+Before you get started in marketing your pest control business, you need to know what value you are providing to your customers.

 You run a pest control company, so it’s easy to define the value you provide, right?
 You get rid of pests so your clients don’t have to.